Ngawi (town): Culture

 The original inhabitants or tribes who inhabit Ngawi Regency are Javanese, as well as in the Ngawi sub-district.
 However, residents from other tribes also live in this sub-district.

-The Chinese in Ngawi Sub-district were immigrants who came from China who came to Ngawi in the pre-independence era of Indonesia.
+The Chinese in Ngawi District were immigrants who came from China who came to Ngawi in the pre-independence era of Indonesia.
 The average settlement of ethnic Chinese people in Ngawi is in the Chinatown village, more precisely in the neighborhood or hamlet of Sidomulyo, Ketangi Ward.
 The majority of people of Chinese descent in Ngawi work in services, services (including shops) and industry.
-This sub-district is also the domicile center for all ethnic Chinese people in the Ngawi Regency area. considering the capacity of this sub-district as the capital and economic center of Ngawi Regency.
-Other ethnic groups in Ngawi Sub-District besides the dominant Javanese who live in this sub-district include the Madurese, Osing, Bawean, Tenggerese, Banjar, Samin, Balinese, Sundanese, Aceh, Malays, Dayak, Minahasa, Bugis, Ambon, Batak, Minangkabau, Betawi and some foreigners who are also people of Arab descent and Europeans.
+This district is also the domicile center for all ethnic Chinese people in the Ngawi Regency area. considering the capacity of this district as the capital and economic center of Ngawi Regency.
+Other ethnic groups in Ngawi District besides the dominant Javanese who live in this district include the Madurese, Osing, Bawean, Tenggerese, Banjar, Samin, Balinese, Sundanese, Aceh, Malays, Dayak, Minahasa, Bugis, Ambon, Batak, Minangkabau, Betawi and some foreigners who are also people of Arab descent and Europeans.

-The Javanese are the majority ethnic group or those who dominate the population of the Ngawi sub-district of the city, apart from the Madurese, Tengger, Osing, Sundanese, or tribes outside Java.
+The Javanese are the majority ethnic group or those who dominate the population of the Ngawi District, apart from the Madurese, Tengger, Osing, Sundanese, or tribes outside Java.
 As with most other Indonesian ethnic groups, the Sundanese are one of them.
 The Javanese people are part of the Austronesian people whose ancestors are thought to have come from the plains of Taiwan or southern China and migrated via Philippines and Sulawesi first to reach the island of Java between the 15th century BC to the 10th century BC.

 Javanese Culture is a culture that originates from Java and is embraced by the Javanese people, especially in North Banten, North West Java, Central Java, Yogyakarta, and including the East Java region.
 Javanese culture can be broadly divided into 3, namely the Javanese Kulonan culture (North Banten-North West Java-West Central Java), culture of Central Java (East)-(Yogyakarta), and East Java culture.
 Javanese culture prioritizes justice, balance, harmony and harmony in everyday life.
 Javanese culture upholds ethics and social simplicity.
 Javanese culture besides being found in North Banten, West Java North, Central Java, Yogyakarta, and East Java it is also found in the areas where the Javanese are overseas, namely in Jakarta, Sumatra, and up to the South American continent, namely Suriname.
 Even Javanese culture itself is one of the Indonesian cultures that are in great demand by foreign countries including Wayang kulit, Keris, Batik, Kebaya, and Gamelan.